ha2398/radix-tree/README.md

 The test program receives as arguments the following values:

-./test RANGE KEYS LOOKUPS TESTS THREADS
+./test -r RANGE -k KEYS -l LOOKUPS - t TESTS -t THREADS -i IMPLEMENTATION

 RANGE -> Maximum number of tracked bits and radix to use in order to generate random trees in the tests.